 The Orthodox Study Bible

 In biblical times, the city of Alexandria, in Egypt, was famous for its voluminous library, its schools, and its intellectuals.
 It also had the largest Jewish community in the Diaspora, that is, anywhere other than Judea.
-When Mary and Joseph took the infant Jesus to Egypt, this is most likely where they settled, so Jesus’ early education took place in the Alexandrian school system, which was the best in the world at the time.
+When Mary and Joseph took the infant Jesus to Egypt, this is most likely where they settled, so Jesus’ early education took place in an Alexandrian synagogue, which was the best for Jewish students in the Roman Empire at the time.